jorluisperales/aws-cloud-quest-terraform/Cloud-Practitioner/07-databases-in-practice/README.md

 Important details:

 -> DB instance class is set to db.t2.micro to remain within AWS's free tier.
 The actual practice asks for a db.t3.xlarge.
+-> In order to deploy the DB and replica using the free instance, I had to set the value `storage_encrypted` to `false`, the practice uses `db.t3.xlarge` which is not free and takes longer to be provisioned/deleted.

 <h3 align="left">Connect with me:</h3>
 <p align="left">